ltns35/go-vat/README.md

 ## :dart: Features

 - [x] Check the validity of VAT numbers.
-- [ ] Display with format.
-- [ ] Retrieve the list of available taxes for each country.
 - [x] Extendable with custom countries/rules
 - [x] Offline